 naughty knotty pine paneling on every. single. surface.
 Just so you know, I’ve seen knotty pine done really well before (like here…proving it can be done really) but for this room in this house, it’s just not going to work and this room will be the first big project we will be tackling.

 Beyond the paneling, which, don’t you worry, I have big plans for…the other major downer in here was the equally orange drop ceiling.
 From old water damage to mismatched replacement panels, this ceiling wasn’t only bringing me down emotionally but also, visually, making the room feel very short, squatty, and dark.
+Speak to Atlanta Water Damage Pro to get more answers to this topic.

 Once all of the panels are down, we will remove the non-structural cross beams that were used to hang the drop panels (marked in blue below) to reveal the much higher vaulted ceiling.
 We plan to add recessed lighting, because there’s currently no wiring whatsoever in the ceiling, paint a nice bright white to lighten things up, tackle the paneling situation, and get plans together for the floors (I’m throwing around the idea of doing some cool paint application like this or this.)